Indian Cinema: Its History and Social Context

 Objectives and learning outcomes of the module

-This course is designed to give a coherent overview of the development of popular cinema within India, with an emphasis on Hindi films produced in Bombay.
+This module is designed to give a coherent overview of the development of popular cinema within India, with an emphasis on Hindi films produced in Bombay.
 The objective is to contextualise this cinema and to study closely particular films so students will be able to analyse critically key films for the study of Indian film and to understand the historical development of this cinema in the context of Indian society.

 Scope and syllabus